Skip to Content

 Since I made sure I bought my stain with a built-in protective coating on it- meaning it’s weatherproof and rainproof- I didn’t need the sealer.
 If you want to save an extra step (and money) lookout for a stain that has a sealer in it.

-Now on to the DIY outdoor table tutorial!
+Now on to the tutorial!
 Enjoy!

 DIY Outdoor Side Table Tutorial